If you google hippie festivals in Europe – I have no doubts that one of the first results to pop up will be the amazing Matala Beach Festival.

 The festival was founded in 2011 when the Festos Municipality organized a festival on the beach with a goal to celebrate the launch of the Myth of Matala book that featured photos of the hippies who lived in the caves during the 60s and the 70s.
 35k people heard about it and rushed to Matala beach… The rest is history.

 How to get there: the fastest way to get to Crete Island is by plane – to the biggest city on the island – Heraklion.
 The alternative way lasts longer, but it’s also more adventurous one: let’s say that you’re departing from Budapest – you should take a train to Belgrade (Serbian capital), then another train to Thessaloniki, then the third train to Athens and finally a 9-hour long ferry ride to Heraklion.
-Matala is not so far away from the island’s capital, and you can hitchhike to the place easily (or at least that’s what I did 😉 )
+Matala is not that far away from the island’s capital, and you can hitchhike to the place easily (or at least it’s what I did 😉 )

 Where: Matala, Crete, Greece

 Why: It’s a spectacular hippie festival taking place in awesome Matala, and one of the most beautiful European countries – Greece.